 As the average temperature of the planet continues to rise, all species that rely on public lands for their survival are affected.
 Public lands protections safeguard some of the most fragile ecosystems from the frequent severe weather events, increased flooding and erosion, extreme heat, droughts, and wildfires that are a result of climate change.
-Human communities are also affected by these climate change-induced stresses to our public lands.
-As ecosystems change, people that rely on the wildlife and plant diversity for subsistence and medicine are seeing less availability of important resources.
+Human communities are also affected by these climate change, people that rely on the wildlife and plant diversity for subsistence and medicine are seeing less availability of important resources.
 Communities that rely on public lands to draw tourists and recreationists are seeing less support for local economies due to changing landscapes and weather patterns.